steveruizok/react-decal/README.md

 # react-decal

- A miniature canvas game engine in React.
+A miniature Decal game engine in React.